 If you wish to join the 40 week boat building course we strongly suggest that before applying for any funding you visit us and discuss why you want to come on the course and what you hope to do on graduation.
 When you do look for funding an Educational Grants Search helps find grants for which you satisfy the application criteria, City & Guilds offer a limited number of bursaries, government supported information, advice and guidance services are at gov.uk or or telephone the National Careers Service on 0800 100 900.
 If you are resident outside the UK you should look at funding options in your country of origin.

 Is there accommodation at the Academy?

 There are twelve single study bedrooms available to students, which are complemented by self catering and laundry facilities.
 They are reserved on a ‘first come, first served’ basis as people confirm their place on the course.
 The accommodation is basic but reasonably priced and enables students to live and work in a stunning location.
-If the in-house accommodation is fully booked we help students find reasonably priced accommodation in Lyme Regis through our network of local contacts.
+If the in-house accommodation is fully booked we help students, within reason, to find reasonably priced accommodation in Lyme Regis through our network of local contacts.

 Do I need my own tools?

 If you already own tools that you would like to bring please do, but we advise people not to purchase tools in advance of the course because:

 - While at the Academy you will have the opportunity to try a range of tools and decide which are appropriate for you

 - Instructors will advise on tool selection and use as part of the course